louiszn/bakit/apps/docs/docs/introduction.md

 - You **don't want to use TypeScript**.
 - You don't want to use ESM and **prefer CommonJS**.
 - You don't need any fancy scalable APIs for your simple slash command bot.

-Next, head over to [Installation](/docs/category/installation) to setup your first bot.